FPGA synth

 Technical stuff :

-• I learned about oscillation, the difference between KHz and MHz in the context of video.
+- I learned about oscillation, the difference between KHz and MHz in the context of video and what sampling is.

 Stuff about media representation

-• Exploring the gap between legible figurative image and abstract pattern
+- Exploring the gap between legible figurative image and abstract patterns, contours, fields,

 I think the project started off about the screen itself, how to send signals and display them.
 At some point it became clear that the screen just displays data stored in memory.